 One bite of these gluten free cheddar muffins and you will be hooked.
-They are so incredibly light and fluffy, you won't believe it!
+They are so incredibly light and fluffy, you won't believe they are gluten free!
 If you are looking for a fun new savory muffin recipe, you need to try this!

-I think the main reason we make this recipe over and over is that they are so light.
+- I think the main reason we make this recipe over and over is that they are so light and fluffy.
 I am so proud of this recipe, you can avoid dense muffins by using my tips and tricks to get the fluffiest muffins!

 Everyone has their own herb/cheese favorites.
 Feel free to customize this gluten free savory muffin recipe to make it something you love!
 Here are a few ideas:

 - Substitute mozzarella and basil for the cheddar and rosemary

 - Try a sharper cheese like gorgonzola or blue cheese